 - Yale Law School students who plan to be journalists, advocates for journalists, policy makers or leaders in the media industry;

 - working journalists who seek a deeper understanding of law, media, and policy;

-- scholars who study cutting-edge issues of law and media.
+- scholars who issues in law and media.

 The Knight Law and Media Program is open to all Yale Law School students.
-No special application is required.
 The program includes courses related to law and media; writing workshops; speakers, conferences and events; and career counseling and support for summer internships.
 The Program’s director is Professor Jack Balkin.

-The Law School received a grant from John S. and James L. Knight Foundation to support many of these efforts through the Knight Law and Media Scholars Program.
-In addition, the Knight grant will enable the Law School to bring working journalists to the Law School for training programs and conferences.
+The Law School received a grant from John S. and James L. Knight Foundation to support the Knight Law and Media Program.
+In addition, the Knight grant enables the Law School to bring working journalists to the Law School for training programs and conferences.